theJYC/cv_tailor/README.md

 **Technologies: Python (NumPy, pandas), Google Firebase**

-cv_tailor is an open source CLI tool that renders a highly tailoured CV/resume for specific job applications.
+`cv_tailor` is a CLI tool that automates the CV/résumé tailoring process for job applicants submitting individual applications for specialised roles.

 *This is a submission for a 24-hour virtual hackathon that took place between 2/27/21 - 2/28/21*